Contact Us Today! 314.394.3001 | info@andersontech.com

 What Does Zero Trust Mean?

 Zero Trust is exactly what its name implies.
 Trust no one entering your network no matter where they are located, whether from the security of your office or logged into the unsecured Wi-Fi of a hotel.
 John Kindervag, creator of the Zero Trust model, refers to the danger of the current system as “relying on a broken trust model” where there is a consistent failure to verify when a person accesses the system from a trusted source.
-Once the user, harmless or malicious, is past the perimeter security, they become a trusted user and have access to the network.
+Once the user, harmless or malicious, is past the perimeter security, they become a trusted user and have access to the network

 The Zero Trust model eliminates this danger by having no trusted source or trusted user that could be overlooked in the verification process.
 All traffic, anywhere in the network, is subject to segmentation, authentication, and verification.
 According to the Zero Trust model: